ices-tools-dev/SEAwise/README.md

 ### Project structure and available repositories: ###

-* WP1 - Knowledge exchange and integration
+* WP1 - Knowledge exchange and integration:
   * …

 * WP2 - Social and economic effects of fishing: